Is the So-Called Storybook Princess Culture a Good or Bad Thing for Girls?

 But some parents see something wrong with the culture.
 They think that it makes them more passive and less capable of solving real-world problems.
 Some of them even want to ban or oust the merchandise relating to princesses.

 On the other hand, some others embrace that culture but teach them to distinguish and understand fantasy and reality.
-In fact, some of their girls even embrace it as adults while pursuing real-life careers and also embracing reality.
+In fact, some of their girls even embrace it as adults while pursuing real-life careers and embracing reality.

 Did you know...